DigitalDieter/LSTM_Music_Generation/README.md

 After executing the generation, you have to select the Numpy weights file from which the audio sequence is generated (use arrow keys for selecting)

-The generated WAV file saved in the directory gen_songs/generated_song.wav
+The generated WAV files saved in the directory gen_songs/generated_song1.wav